CS5001-khoury/hw02/README.md

 ## Grading Rubric

-Add (AG) and (MG) next to tiers, add major conditions to meet to pass each tier.

 1. Learning (AG)
    * Star Rating properly takes in input, and works on star between 1 and 5
 2. Approaching  (AG)